 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company currently settles its financial obligations using cash and cash equivalents.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipating any investing and financing activities.
-Trade and other payables have contractual maturity of 6 months or less except for the bonus payable and government grant accrual for which the timing of payment is not determinable.
+Trade and other payables have contractual maturity of 6 months or less.